-The Driver Vehicle Examination Report (DVER) Notification Service provides an efficient method for Intermodal Equipment Providers (IEPs) and Motor Carriers (MCs) to be notified that a DVER has been issued on intermodal equipment.
-The service is currently offered at no charge to GIER IEP subscribers and UIIA MC participants as a value added service to the GIER and UIIA programs.
+- The Driver Vehicle Examination Report Service (DVER) provides an efficient method for Intermodal Equipment Providers (IEPs) and Motor Carriers (MCs) to be notified that a DVER has been issued on intermodal equipment.
+DVER is currently offered at no charge to GIER IEP subscribers and UIIA MC participants as a value-added service to the GIER and UIIA programs.

 To accomplish this, an interface connection between the Federal Motor Carrier Safety Administration (FMCSA) and IANA has been established in order for FMCSA to transmit copies of the DVER IEP Report electronically to IANA.

 IEPs and UIIA Motor Carriers are encouraged to take advantage of this new service.
 Click here for additional information on the service and instructions on how to register.